PoeticMediaLab/Lacuna/README.md

 We highly recommend that you install [Drush](http://www.drush.org/en/master/) to help you manage updates to the site.
 We will assume Drush is available later in this document.

+NOTE: [Clean URLs](https://www.drupal.org/getting-started/clean-urls) are *required* for annotations to work.

 ## Post-Installation Tasks

 After installing, there are a few steps you will want to take to improve the user experience.